hariamoor-zz/todo-cli/content/General-Asides.md

 The above structure where `.` are chained to form a representation of some data and then a final `.get` function converts or uses the representation, providing a more useful form to the user of the library.
 This is a useful pattern for libraries to expose complicated and flexible functions while staying legible its to users.

-Here is a [Java-based tutorial](https://www.geeksforgeeks.org/builder-design-pattern/) and here is [a boarder tutorial](https://refactoring.guru/design-patterns/builder).
+We supply a [Java-based tutorial](https://www.geeksforgeeks.org/builder-design-pattern/) for those with OOP backgrounds and [a boarder tutorial](https://refactoring.guru/design-patterns/builder) to address the general case.

 ## Aside: Parallelism and Functional Programming